fariabu/zeller-rn-codechallenge/README.md

 ## 5. Submission Guidelines

-1. **Fork** this repository to your own GitHub account.
-2. **Implement** your solution in your forked repository.
-3. Ensure your project includes:
+1. Ensure your project includes:
    - A clear **README** with setup and run instructions.
    - Any necessary environment files or example configs (e.g., `.env.example`).
    - **Tests** and instructions on how to run them.
-4. Make sure your code runs without errors on a clean install using:
+2. Make sure your code runs without errors on a clean install using:
    ```bash
    yarn install
    yarn ios   # or yarn android
    ```
-5. Once complete, **share the repository link** (or a zipped copy of your repo) with us.
+3. Once complete, **share the repository link** (or a zipped copy of your repo) with us.
-6. Do **not** include any dependencies or files that are not required for this project.
+4. Do **not** include any dependencies or files that are not required for this project.